 On the Confirm and Complete tab, click Add Storage Location.

 Once the storage locations are added, you must set security on the User layer fFolders.

-Storage locations allow you to have more than one location specified for your User layers.
+You can specify more than one storage location for your User layers.
 For each storage location (including the default location) you need to create a /Users subfolder and secure that location.

 The security on each User layer folder must be set to the following values by a domain administrator:

 |Setting name||Value||Apply to|

 |Creator Owner||Modify||Subfolders and Files only|